AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![New images prediction performance][image4]

 Of the 30 sample images, 8 were unfair for the model to try to predict (the blue coded labels).
-Of the remainng 22 images, the model correctly predicted 19 correctly, and 3 incorrectly. **This gives an accuracy of 19/22 = 86.4%**
+Of the remaining 22 images, the model correctly predicted 19 correctly, and 3 incorrectly. **This gives an accuracy of 19/22 = 86.4%**

-**Obersvations**:
+**Observations**:

 As can be seen from the classification probability ("confidence") plots, the model:
 1. Got 'lucky' on some images: